 Anyone earning over £100,000 can use pension contributions to reduce their taxable income and help preserve their personal allowance.

 If your rate of Income Tax in Scotland is 19%, then your pension provider will claim tax relief for you at a rate of 20%.
-You do not need to pay the difference.
+You don’t need to pay the difference.

 What are the limits?

-The maximum annual amount on which the government will give you pension tax relief is £40,000 in a tax year.
+The maximum annual amount on which the government will give you pension tax relief is £60,000 in the 2023/24 tax year (was £40,000 in 2022/23).
 Any contributions over this won’t benefit from tax relief – it’ll be added to your other income and you’ll pay Income Tax on it.
 There are certain situations where you may be able to make higher contributions, if you’re using the ‘Carry Forward’ rules to take advantage of unused tax relief from previous years.